 What is a Reserve Disbursement?

 To increase yield, many factoring companies will hold your reserve longer.
 Our typical policy is we release your earned factoring reserves minus the factoring fees the following week after your customer’s invoice payments to our lockbox.
 We want to quickly pay you the final 10-20% of your invoice’s remaining balance.
 Doing this, your payroll and other expenses can be covered.
 This also helps hold down your factoring financing company costs.
 The historical percent of returned goods can also affect the factoring process if there is dilution with the payment received.

 What are the Credit Terms Allowed by Factoring Companies?

 Some factors only want invoices with payment terms of Net 45 days or less.
 We are happy to do cash advancement and pay terms up to Net 60 because of our credit protection program.
 You will also enjoy our quick review and approval process as it applies to your creditworthy customers.
 You will enjoy business invoice funding personalized with zero hidden costs at BusinessCash.com!

 We want you to become bankable one day and qualify for a business financing bank loan with our help.
 If your sales slow, balance sheet financial and personal credit improve to the point where bank financing is an option, we will introduce you to our trusted traditional bank lenders or asset-based lender contacts.

 Invoice factoring is not algebra and at its most complex requires a small bit of multiplication.
-We want you and your CPA or accountant to understand the accounting math behind your cost of factoring at Businesscash and what factoring means for the success of your business.
+We want you and your CPA or accountant to understand the accounting math behind your cost of factoring at BusinessCash.com.
+In addition, what factoring means for the success of your business.